Yay – we explore Athens on a Segway

 Next stop is the Parliament House: the Old Royal Palace, and the Presidential Mansion: official residence of the President of the Hellenic Republic.
 And the guard in his traditional uniform.

 We learn the attire weigh over 30 kg – if I remember rightly.

 We then went through the Botanical Gardens.
 That was another time to have a break and we saw a small zoo inside.

-Lastly we see the underground ruins.
-Temple of the Olympian Zeus: colossal ruined temple in the centre of the Greek capital Athens that was dedicated to Zeus, king of the Olympian gods.
+Lastly, we see the underground ruins.
+Temple of the Olympian Zeus: a colossal ruined temple in the center of the Greek capital Athens that was dedicated to Zeus, king of the Olympian gods.

-Not to forget: Tomb of the unknown soldier, The Arch of Hadrian, Roman Baths, Presidential guards and much more!
+Not to forget the Tomb of the unknown soldier, The Arch of Hadrian, Roman Baths, Presidential guards and much more!

 We had a really great two hours.
 The instructors were so friendly and nice.